Ombati12467/printf/README.md

-This is my readme file
+This is a groups project done by Fiona Kibugu and Brian Ombati